naroop/volunteer-app/README.md

 2. Run `npm install -g @vue/cli` to install the Vue command line tools.
 3. Navigate to the `ui` folder.
 4. Run `npm install` to install all dependencies.

+### Database

+1. Inside the `db` directory, make a folder called `data`.
+This will hold the data inside of the database.

 ## Running the App